Biodiversity Credits NSW – What Are They & Why Are They Important?

 Biodiversity credits are, for many, a grey area that raises a myriad of important questions such as why, what, and how.

-At the top level, the concept is simple: biodiversity credits are simply a unit of measurement used in NSW’s Biodiversity Offsets Scheme (formerly the BioBanking Scheme) and provide a framework for offsetting unavoidable impacts on biodiversity that occur during development.
+Broadly speaking, the concept is simple: biodiversity credits are simply a unit of measurement used in NSW’s Biodiversity Offsets Scheme (formerly the BioBanking Scheme) and provide a framework for offsetting unavoidable impacts on biodiversity that occur during development.

 They are generated by landholders who manage their land to improve biodiversity and can be purchased by developers as a way to offset the impacts of their projects.